AkshayJay29/self-improvement/README.md

-* **Our Clients**
+### Our Clients Page
 ![Our Clients image](assets/images/clients.png)

--.
-The Our Clients page contains a range of images of successful clients in the first class community.
+- The Our Clients page contains a range of images of successful clients in the first class community.

 - Follow us links remain in the footer of this page to ensure a smooth experience for the user and influence the user to support the business on social media.